Milos Stojakovic

 PhD students.

-Mirjana Mikalački (obtained PhD in February 2014; Thesis title: Positional games on graphs)
+Mirjana Mikalački (obtained PhD in February 2014; Thesis: Positional games on graphs)

-Marko Savić (obtained PhD in October 2018; Thesis title: Efficient algorithms for discrete geometry problems)
+Marko Savić (obtained PhD in October 2018; Thesis: Efficient algorithms for discrete geometry problems)

 ORCID.